SpocWiki/_public/schema.org/predicate/Texts/has_uses_health_plan_id_standard.md

 - [ #has_/text/_about_uses_health_plan_id_standard :: Text, URL ] or
 - [ has_text_about_uses_health_plan_id_standard :: Text, URL ]

 The standard for interpreting the Plan ID.
-The preferred is &quot;HIOS&quot;.
+The preferred is "HIOS".
 See the Centers for Medicare &amp;amp; Medicaid Services for more details.

 Predicated describes that:
 [ #has_/domain  :: HealthInsurancePlan ]